Why Is Dating So Hard? 5 Biggest Issues with Dating Today

 Dating in today’s world feels more like a competition of who has the best-looking profile or most compelling description.
 At the same time, it can feel like it’s easier to be less attached.
 Finding an authentic connection is tough and modern dating is normalizing behavior that impacts romance and love.
 Dating and relationship experiences can be a complete rollercoaster.
 Here are five of the biggest issues with modern dating.

 1. Knowing What You Want

-Dr. Tirrell Degannes, Psy.D, licensed clinical psychologist, explains that one of the biggest issues with dating is knowing what you really want from the dating process.
-Instead, you run into a litany of people that do not want what you’re looking for, or they're not good matches long-term.
+Dr. Tirrell Degannes, Psy.D, licensed clinical psychologist in New York City, explains that one of the biggest issues with dating is knowing what you really want from the dating process.
+Instead, you run into a litany of people that do not want what you’re looking for, or they’re not good matches long-term.

 When you meet someone new, it can feel like many people are not 100% clear about their intentions.
 Flirting can be fun, and it can feel like the relationship is moving forward only to find out the other person isn’t looking for anything serious after three dates.

 One survey found that 57% of women and 35% of men have experienced some kind of harassment when dating.
 The increasing focus on harassing behavior has various effects.
 For starters, it can make you feel wary about dating.
 In addition, it can make it difficult to know how to interact with someone.

 With several lockdowns and social restrictions, the world is now looking forward to hopefully brighter days.
 Finding the perfect partner has never been easy, but finding a partner in a pandemic is a little different.

 While the pandemic hasn’t necessarily changed the way people date, it has had an impact.
 Dr. Tirrell Degannes explains, “I believe it added to the experience.
 Now you’re more likely to be aware of the other person’s masking and vaccination policies.
 There’s also a lower sense of comfort with exposure, but that can represent the feelings of more introverted individuals.”